HU-Science/prevention-targeting/README.md

 The following listed how to use R to link to our Github data repository

+## Goal Statement
+Find the factors to develop a recommondation system based on the composite scores to determine which counties in PA are more at risk for "effects".

 ## Phase 1: Identify datasets (Week 1)

 Team Demacian identified 18 datasets to use: